percona/percona-xtrabackup/doc/source/innobackupex/innobackupex_option_reference.rst

    Prepare a backup in ``BACKUP-DIR`` by applying the transaction log file named :file:`xtrabackup_logfile` located in the same directory.
 Also, create new transaction logs.
 The InnoDB configuration is read from the file :file:`backup-my.cnf` created by |innobackupex| when the backup was made. innobackupex --apply-log uses InnoDB configuration from ``backup-my.cnf`` by default, or from --defaults-file, if specified.
 InnoDB configuration in this context means server variables that affect data format, i.e. :option:`innodb_page_size`, :option:`innodb_log_block_size`, etc. Location-related variables, like :option:`innodb_log_group_home_dir` or :option:`innodb_data_file_path` are always ignored by --apply-log, so preparing a backup always works with data files from the backup directory, rather than any external ones.

+.. option:: --close-files

+   Do not keep files opened.
+This option is passed directly to xtrabackup.
+When xtrabackup opens tablespace it normally doesn't close its file handle in order to handle the DDL operations correctly.
+However, if the number of tablespaces is really huge and can not fit into any limit, there is an option to close file handles once they are no longer accessed.
+Xtrabackup can produce inconsistent backups with this option enabled.
+Use at your own risk.

 .. option:: --compact

    Create a compact backup with all secondary index pages omitted.
 This option is passed directly to xtrabackup.
 See the :program:`xtrabackup` :doc:`documentation <../xtrabackup_bin/xtrabackup_binary>` for details.